githublabgit/artificialIntelligence/README.md

-a quantum ai program which use ai techniques to solve quantum promblem, including physical and chemistry problem.
-And also contains some android program to do visualization job.
-Which requires multiple cpus and huge memory.
+a quantum ai program which use ai techniques to sovle classical problem. use ai method, quantum method and compare to classical method